stackdio-formulas/monitoring-formula/README.md

 - **OPTIONAL**: `monitor.sensu.check_system` includes a basic set of system checks, and defaults to `true`.
 If you'd like to exclude it for any reason you can set this to `false`.
+- **OPTIONAL**: `monitor.graphite.storage_dir` is set to the default value for graphite on the root partition, but you may want to move it to a volume with more storage.

 ## checks and metrics